-Health care was one of the hottest topics in the 2008 Presidential election, and it remains to be seen how the new administration will change our current health-care system.
+Health care was one of the hottest topics in the 2008 Presidential election, and it remains to be seen how the implementation of the Affordable Care Act will change our health-care system.
 At this time, most Americans rely on employer-sponsored health insurance or purchase private policies.
 However, there are a number of government-sponsored programs that can benefit people with diabetes.

 Medicare is a government health insurance program for people ages 65 and over as well as younger people with serious health problems such as kidney failure.
 Part A of Medicare covers hospital stays and is provided at no cost to those who qualify.
 Part B covers doctor visits outside of hospitals and requires paying a monthly premium.
 Medicare Advantage Plans, also called Part C, are health insurance plans that are approved by Medicare but run by private companies.
 They are available to anyone enrolled in Parts A and B. These plans tend to offer more benefits at a greater cost; details vary from state to state.